eliamue/foundations-prep-april-2021/README.md

 1. Working with HTML and CSS
 1. Working with JavaScript
 1. Integrating JavaScript with HTML and CSS
+1. Using Agile methodologies to plan and develop software

 By the end of this week you'll have leveled up your development skills!